-The Nationals have just lost five in a row, swept in four games by the Mets.
+The Nats have just lost five in a row.

 Clearing out my October schedule for the Marlins in the World Series. pic.twitter.com/mVj0qLBBAE

 And so tonight the Nats are down three runs in the middle innings, heading for another loss, as the fans everywhere tilt forward on the meltdown timeline.
 Heading for a summer of tuning out completely.

 And then it gets worse: